nearform/nscale-workshop/ex2.md

   prompt: confirm (y/n):  y
   ok

-Check that everything is ok with:
+Now we can check that everything is as expected:

   nsd sys list

-(In nscale, you can shorten up commands down to 3 chars.)
+(In `nscale`, you can shorten commands down to 3 chars.)

-You will get all your systems, and our new nscale_workshop:
+The `list` command will return any systems that `nsd` is aware of, including our new `nscale_workshop` system:

   Name                           Id
   workshop                       521a3a73-7d5d-434d-96c5-e4732db307be